fiveoceans-dev/pokernft/docs/game-states.md

 - Attempt to auto-post the small and big blinds:
   - If a stack covers the blind, deduct it and mark the bet for this round.
   - Short stacks may post all-in for their remaining chips.
-- Players unable to post are marked sitting out and blinds are reassigned.
+- Players who decline auto-posting or lack chips are marked sitting out and flagged for a missed blind.
+Blinds are reassigned.
 Returning players with missed blinds either post them as dead chips or wait for the big blind depending on `deadBlindRule`.
 If only one player can post, the table returns to **WAITING**.
 - Pre-flop action begins left of the big blind, except heads-up where the button acts first and the big blind acts first on later streets.